eclipse-vertx/vert.x/core_manual_java.md

 ### Types of messages

 Messages that you send on the event bus can be as simple as a string, a number or a boolean.
-You can also send vert.x buffers or JSON messages.
+You can also send Vert.x buffers or JSON messages.

 It's highly recommended you use JSON messages to communicate between verticles.
-JSON is easy to create and parse in all the languages that vert.x supports.
+JSON is easy to create and parse in all the languages that Vert.x supports.

 ## Event Bus API